Fothergilla

 Fothergilla (Witch-Alder)

-Revealing fragrant, bottlebrush white blooms and providing magnificent fall color, fothergilla, Witch Alder reigns as a landscape must have.
+Revealing fragrant, bottlebrush shaped, white blooms and providing magnificent fall color, Fothergilla, Witch Alder reigns as a landscape must have.
 Fothergilla, a member of the witch-hazel family (Hamamelidaceae) can be used as a specimen plant or an informal hedge with three season interest.

 Native to the southeastern United States, Fothergilla benefits from a well-drained, slightly acidic soil.
-It prefers full sun to maximize its crimson, orange, and yellow fall color, but it will also do fine in part shade.
-An annual spring application of an acidic fertilizer like Espoma’s Organic Holly Tone, helps prevent the plant from yellowing in alkaline soils.
-Since the roots of Fothergilla are shallow and close to the surface, mulching will help it retain moisture.
-To keep the plant healthy and maintain adequate air circulation, pruning is necessary.
-Remember to prune this plant shortly after it flowers to maintain the blooms for the next season.
-Fothergilla is deer and rabbit resistant and rarely has significant insect or disease issues, occasionally the smaller varieties may develop leaf spot.
-If this happens, treating with a fungicide will prevent the disease from spreading.
+It prefers full sun to maximize its crimson, orange, and yellow fall color, but it will also do just fine in part shade.
+An annual spring application of an acidic fertilizer like Espoma’s Organic Holly Tone, prevents the plant from yellowing in alkaline soils.
+Since the roots of Fothergilla are shallow and close to the surface, mulching helps retain moisture.
+To keep this plant healthy while maintaining adequate air circulation, pruning is necessary.
+Prune shortly after flowering to encorage blooms for the next season.
+Fothergilla is deer and rabbit resistant and rarely has significant insect or disease issues.
+Occasionally, smaller varieties may develop leaf spot.
+If this happens, treat with Bonide's Copper Fungicide to prevent disease from spreading.

 Depending on the variety, Fothergilla grows between 2 and 5 ft tall and wide with a rounded form.
 This slow growing shrub features eye-catching spikes of honey-scented white flowers which appear in early spring prior to leafing.
 Its leaves are a rounded, leathery blue-green turning bright red, orange, and yellow in the fall.